Ecwid/ecwid-api-docs/includes/_products.md

 **fileName** | string | Name of the file that customers will see description | string | A short description of the uploaded file

-When uploading an file for a product, the image itself needs to be sent in the body of your request in a form of binary data.
-The file that you wish to upload needs to be prepared for that format and then sent to Ecwid API endpoint.
+When uploading an file for a product, the file itself needs to be sent in the body of your request in a form of binary data.
+The file you wish to upload needs to be prepared for that format and then sent to Ecwid API endpoint.

 ### Response